Can Castor Oil Help Psoriasis? Learn how its therapeutic composition can treat this uncomfortable skin condition!

 Discover the Side Effects of Castor Oil here

 The Bottom Line: Castor Oil and Psoriasis

 Psoriasis is not curable, but flare-ups are manageable.
 Especially with the benefits of natural castor oil, in addition to medication and therapies.
 Castor oil is effective at soothing and relieving itchy, painful plaques.

-Ricinoleic acid, as well as its antibacterial and antifungal properties, help to cleanse and moisturize the affected patches of skin.
-Castor oil can also be effective at soothing sore joints associated with psoriatic arthritis.
+Ricinoleic acid and its antibacterial and antifungal properties help to cleanse and moisturize the affected patches of skin.
+Castor oil can also effectively soothing sore joints associated with psoriatic arthritis.

 Castor oil deserves a place in the holistic treatment of psoriasis flares.
-Just make sure to couple it with other medications and therapies for best results!
+Couple it with other medications and therapies for the best results!